 - Guide Views

-- Total - This includes all events
+- Total - This includes all events.

-- Number of Visitors or Accounts - This includes all unique visitors or accounts
+- Number of Visitors or Accounts - This includes all unique visitors or accounts.

-If you have multiple applications within your Pendo Subscription, choose your app.
-Then you can choose up to 5 "Objects" at a time:
+If you have multiple applications within your Pendo Subscription you can select a different app for each Data Source.

-Date Range Presets
+Select Date Range

 - Last 7 days